A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Hayley W.

-I'm 34 years old and originally from rural Victoria.
-Throughout the pandemic I have continued my work as an early childhood educator.
-The item that has provided great comfort to me recently is this clock i'm holding, it was given to me by my sister many years ago.
+I’m 34 years old and originally from rural Victoria.
+Throughout the pandemic, I’ve continued working as an early childhood educator.

 Jane B.

-I am a 76 year old woman living in a small Govt unit in North Fitzroy, with family in The Netherlands and Byron Bay.
-I have heart and lung issues and have been self isolating for the past 2 weeks.
-As I'm very social and always out and about I try to stay positive, exercising at home but how long will this isolation last?????
-The item I'll hold is a photo of my grandchildren who I can't see at the moment.
+I’m a 76-year-old woman living in a small government unit in North Fitzroy, with family in the Netherlands and Byron Bay.
+I have heart and lung issues and have been self-isolating for the past two weeks.